 How Long Does Culture Shock Last?

 Who knows.
-The answer really depends on you and how you choose to address it.
+The answer depends on you and how you choose to address it.

 My own battle with culture shock hit me (like a Mack truck) during my first trip to Costa Rica as an exchange student at 16 years old.
-We went through extensive orientation both in the States, and again in Costa Rica.
-Culture shock came up several times, but of course we were all having too much fun to worry about it.
+We went through extensive orientations both in the States, and again in Costa Rica.
+Culture shock came up several times, but of course, we were all having too much fun to worry about it.

 It hit about two weeks after arriving in Costa Rica.
 Just about the time the “vacation” ended and real life set it.
 You know, the serious stuff.